zubeax/zubeax.github.io/_posts/2024-06-05-installing-minio.markdown

 (Here is a link to the [kubernetes documentation](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/))
 For the moment it should suffice to outline the required steps :

-- create a CSR (Certificate Signing Request) will all required SAN items
+- create a CSR (Certificate Signing Request) with all required SAN items
 - submit the CSR to Kubernetes for approval
 - download the finished certificate and configure our tenant in the Minio Operator with it